evergreen-innovations/dlc-documentation/docs/_theory/02_qualityControl.md

 Timestamp checks are rooted in the `check_timestamp` function from Pecos.
 With the following high-level flow:

 1. Extract dominant temporal resolution in the time series data (measured data sources often aren't entirely evenly spaced)
-2. Use the dominant temporal resolution and `check_timestamp` to get the gaps in the data
+2. Use the dominant temporal resolution and `check_timestamp` to locate the gaps in the data
 3. Use dominant temporal resolution to calculate the percent of the data set that is missing
 4. Parse the results of `check_timestamp` to report the largest gaps found in the data set